 I've also been exhausted, been hungry, missed sessions, and had a dead phone.

-So now I'm sharing my experience and advice, along with a few other Impulse Creative INBOUND veterans to help you have an amazing #INBOUND19 experience.
+So now I'm sharing my experience and advice, along with a few other Impulse Creative conference veterans to help you have an amazing INBOUND experience.

 George B Thomas: